chili-epfl/chilitags/tools/creator/README.md

 *zoom* is a non null integer indicating the length in pixel of each bit of the tag matrix.
 By default, the black border has a size of 10x10 pixels, i.e. 1 pixel ber bit of the matrix.
 Some graphical editors (e.g. Inkscape) interpolate images when resized.
-As a result, the inside of the marker becomes blurry.
+As a result, the inside of the tag becomes blurry.
 It does not disturb the detection, as long as the outside, black border remains sharp, but for aesthetic reasons, it may be useful to provide a bigger size to `creator`.

 *margin* is n if and only if no white rectangle should be drawn around the tag.